 - Remove any emotion.
 You do not want to sound like you are whining about this person.
 Instead, calmly explain how the person is causing a problem at work, not for you personally, but for the company.
 Is his or her regular tardiness leading to missed group meetings?
 Is his or her offense language upsetting clients?
 Focus less on your emotions and more on the larger impact of the person’s actions.

 - Provide examples.
-Try to provide specific examples of times the person you are talking about acted in the particular way you describe.
+Try to provide specific examples of times the person you are talking about acting in the particular way you describe.
 This might require documenting this person’s behavior for a couple days or weeks before your meeting.
 In your documentation, note the date, time, and details of specific events.
 But keep your examples concise—you don’t want to complain to your boss for hours about this person.